Noise nuisance is an unreasonable level of noise that has a negative impact on others on a regular basis.

-Noise nuisance can vary in type, but for it to be considered a nuisance it will need to be happening on a regular basis.
+Noise nuisance can vary in type, but for it to be considered a nuisance it needs to happen on a regular basis.

 Most neighbour problems can be resolved by talking to each other in the first instance.
 A friendly approach to make your neighbour aware of the problem is often effective.

-If you do not feel comfortable approaching your neighbour directly, try using our Dear Neighbour card.
+If you don't feel comfortable approaching your neighbour directly, try using our Dear Neighbour card.

-We recognise people have differing lifestyles and that some everyday living sounds can still have a negative impact.
-In cases like this, we will offer mediation.
+We recognise people have differing lifestyles and that some everyday living sounds can have a negative impact.
+In cases like this we offer mediation.
 Mediation is an informal way for both parties to amicably resolve disputes.

-When assessing whether noise is unreasonable and requires action we consider the following:
+When assessing whether noise is unreasonable and requires action we consider:

 - The activity causing the noise nuisance